 NordVPN claims to be the world’s leading VPN, and it certainly has impressive credentials.
 It has a massive network of over 5,500 NordVPN servers in 59 countries, and you can even route through two servers for what it calls “Double VPN”.
 To be honest, this is probably a bit overkill — your data is incredibly secure on one encryption — but if security is your highest priority then it’s nice peace of mind.

-Nord is $11.95 per month on a monthly basis, but the longer you commit for, the more money you can save.
-There are deals on one, two, and three-year plans.
-If you commit for three years, you’ll be paying the equivalent of just $3.49 per month for one of the best VPNs around.
+Nord is $11.95 per month on a monthly basis, but the longer you commit, the more money you can save.
+There are deals on six-month and two-year plans.
+If you commit for two years, you’ll be paying the equivalent of just $3.71 per month for one of the best VPNs around.
+Plus you get an extra three months for free.

 Read more: NordVPN review